yonesko/jsonredact/README.md

 ### Expressions

-User `.` as separator of objects and arrays.
+Use `.` as separator of objects and arrays.

 Use `#` as wildcard for any key or array index.

 Use `*` to apply right expression to all object keys found under path of left expression recursively. (makes redactor walk the whole json)

-User `\` to escape control symbols above.
+Use `\` to escape control symbols above.

 | Expression | Comment                                                                                  |
 |------------|------------------------------------------------------------------------------------------|